 Why Does My Cat Eat Plastic?

-Why would a well-fed cat eating three squares a day decide to also eat plastic?
+Why would a well-fed cat eating three square meals a day decide to also eat plastic?
 It's unlikely that it tastes good.
 Maybe cats who eat plastic are concerned about climate change.
 After all, eating plastic is better than sending it to the landfill, right?

 While it's unlikely that your cat is making a feeble attempt at recycling, some cats eat plastic—whether it be the covering on wires, plastic bags, or flip flops—no matter how much their owners tempt them with more appropriate treats, and this behavior can leave owners feeling baffled.